onnx/turnkeyml/docs/tools_user_guide.md

 - `turnkey -i INPUT_FILES --use-slurm --timeout TIMEOUT`
   - Use Slurm to run turnkey on INPUT_FILES.
 - `turnkey -i SEARCH_DIR/*.py --use-slurm --timeout TIMEOUT`
   - Use Slurm to run turnkey on all scripts in the search directory.
-Each script is evaluated as its on Slurm job (ie, all scripts can be evaluated in parallel on a sufficiently large Slurm cluster).
+Each script is evaluated as its on Slurm job (i.e., all scripts can be evaluated in parallel on a sufficiently large Slurm cluster).

 > _Note_: Requires setting up Slurm as shown [here](https://github.com/onnx/turnkeyml/blob/main/docs/install.md).